coobas/europython-24/slides.md

 - Data can (sometimes) be memory-mapped.
 - Large data can be processed in chunks.
   - This is where executors can help.
-- Large scale frameworks like Dask or Ray can help even when running on a single machine.
+- Frameworks like Dask or Ray can help even when running on a single machine.

 ---